CSS

 To solve this problem, the World Wide Web Consortium (W3C) created CSS.

-In HTML 4.0, all formatting could be removed from the HTML document, and stored in a separate CSS file.
+In HTML 4.0, all formatting could be removed from the HTML document, and stored

 All browsers support CSS today.